Solo (Clean Bandit song): Composition

 "Solo" is an upbeat EDM song about self-love in spite of a heartbreak.
 It is performed in the key of B minor in common time with a tempo of 105 beats per minute, following a progression of Bm–A–Fm–G and Bm–A–D–G, and Lovato's vocals span from A_{3} to D_{5}.
 Described as a "summer anthem", it opens with a "buoyant production".
-The chorus consists of a mix of synth and vocoder effects, and it bears a resemblance to Rita Ora's "Anywhere".
+The chorus consists of a mix of synth and vocoder effects.

 Commercial performance

 "Solo" reached number one in the United Kingdom, becoming Clean Bandit's fourth UK chart-topper and Lovato's first number-one song in the nation.
 In Australia, the song has reached number 7, giving Clean Bandit their fourth and Lovato her second top 10 entry in the country.
 It additionally peaked at number one in Austria, the Czech Republic, Finland, Germany, Hungary, Ireland, Lithuania, Poland, Russia, Switzerland (Romandy) and Slovakia, as well as the top ten in Australia, Belgium, Croatia, Denmark, France, Greece, Latvia, Lebanon, Norway, Portugal, Romania, Scotland, Singapore, Slovenia, Sweden, and Switzerland (german-speaking part).